Methodology · Updated 2026-05-26

 Clarity about what we do not claim is more useful than hedge-everything disclaimers.

 • We are not a job board.
-We do not accept paid postings from employers.
-All listings come from public sources and link through to the original employer page.
+We do not host job postings or receive applications.
+Every listing comes from a public source and links through to the employer's own career page.

 • We are not a recruiting agency.
 We do not hold candidate profiles, we do not submit applications, we do not broker between candidates and employers.